Introduction to C++ Undefined Reference

 Syntax:

-In C++ each object, variables, keywords, and functions have their own syntax and attributes for declaring in the programming codes.
-Based on the requirements we will utilize the special keywords, variables, data types, and functions from the programming libraries.
-The undefined reference is one of the predefined errors from the functions and it is used to call whenever the format of the method linked not correctly to the object creation of the codes.
+In C++, each object, variables, keywords, and function have its own syntax and attributes for declaring in the programming codes.
+Based on the requirements, we will utilize the programming libraries’ special keywords, variables, data types, and functions.

 #include<iostream>